 In America, nearly half of all violent crimes are gang-related.
-Unfortunately, Georgia communities are not immune to this type of organized crime, and member recruitment is on the rise with 71,000 validated gang affiliates and over 1,500 suspected gang networks across the state.
-In fact, in a 2018 survey conducted by the Georgia Gang Investigators Association, 157 counties reported a rise in gang activity and 155 school districts reported suspected gang activity.
-In 2021 alone, the Georgia Bureau of Investigation's Gang Task Force investigated 446 gang-related cases across 100 Georgia counties and charged more than 170 gang members.
+Unfortunately, Georgia communities are not immune to this type of organized crime, and member recruitment is on the rise.
+According to the Georgia Gang Investigators Association (GGIA), there are an estimated 71,000 validated gang affiliates and over 1,500 suspected gang networks across the state.
+In fact, in a 2018 survey conducted by GGIA, 157 counties reported a rise in gang activity and 155 school districts reported suspected gang activity.

 Even more concerning, criminals are now using social media as a recruitment tool to specifically target a younger audience.